chewy-program/project_2/README.md

 Performed an Inner join on the files with the OECD csv to put all of the data together in the same place

+Connected the SQL engine using SQL alchemy to connect to postgresql

+Password will be need to be added in to connect the engine

 Created SQL file ETLE.SQL

 Loaded the information used for data analysis into PostgreSQL